qqtop/NimCx/README.md

 [Documentation for cxstats.nim](https://qqtop.github.io/cxstats.html)

-Requires     : Latest Nim dev version
+Requires     : Latest Nim dev version and best used in a konsole for full color effects

 Installation :